Physical Intelligence

 The doctoral researcher from the Physical Intelligence Department at the Max Planck Institute for Intelligent Systems in Stuttgart, is one of 635 young scientists from across the world who are given the opportunity to participate in a week of scientific exchange with some of the world’s greatest minds.

-Mukrime Birgul Akolpoglu Metin Sitti Linda Behringer
+Birgül Akolpoglu Metin Sitti

 Ziyu Ren wins ETH Silver Medal